 Kh.
-Tibneh, in the hill country of Ephraim, is identified as Timnath-Serah or Timnath- Heres- the burial-place of Joshua according to the Bible.

-Kh.
 Tibneh, in the hill country of Ephraim, was a Hellenistic and Hasmonean fortress that protected the road from Antipatris to Gofna.
 The Biblical city is identified as Timnath Serah - the residence of Joshua (Joshua 19:50) and his burial-place (Joshua 24: 30): "And they buried him in the border of his inheritance in Timnathserah, which is in mount Ephraim, on the north side of the hill of Gaash").

 This ancient Tel is located on a high hill, alt.
 545m, in the south west Samaria hills, overlooking the valley of Wadi Reiya.
-It is located on the side of road #465, about 2km west of Halmish, near the road to Deir Nidham.
-The ancient cemetery (necropolis) is located across the road.
+The Tel is located on the side of road #465, about 2km west of Halamish, near the road to Deir Nidham.
+Its ruins cover an area of 50 dunams (5 hectares), some of them buried under the modern road.
+An ancient cemetery (necropolis) is located across the road on the south side.

 Point on the yellow squares to navigate to the selected place.